-- - b.
+All appeals hearings will be held in Chicago, IL. - b.
 The complainant/appellee, the respondent/appellant, and the chair of the Ethics Committee will have the opportunity to participate in the appeals hearing. - c.
 The parties may have legal counsel present, who may advise their clients, but may only participate in the hearings with the permission of the chair. - d.
 Attendance at the hearing will be limited to persons determined by the chair to have a direct connection with the appeal and appropriate staff and legal counsel. - 2.
 Conduct of the hearing